stasius12/book-index/README.md

 ### Tests

-we have a pytest environment:
+we have a pytest environment (you need a [pytest installed](https://docs.pytest.org/en/stable/getting-started.html#install-pytest)):

 ```
-pytest tests
+python3 -m pytest
 ```

-### Install

-TODO

 ## Proposed steps to achieve the goal